MAPS-research/GEMRec/README.md

 ### Generated Images
 `./generated/train`: Images generated with all downloaded models using the latest `promptset_v*.csv`. \
 `./generated/val`: Images generated with experimental prompts using `promptset_e*.csv`. \
 Technically speaking, these are not real train and validation splits.
-Here it's just for convenience when loading with huggingface datasets
+Here I use this file structure just for convenience when loading with huggingface datasets